TrezorHannes/bash-rebalancer/README.md

 # bash-rebalancer
 With bash-rebalancer as a wrapper, you can use Carsten Otto's rebalance-lnd with > more than one channel in a batch system.
+It'll allow to add a bunch of channels when calling the script, and then a menu will guide you through the next steps.

 The prerequisits are
   - Installed Python Environment